 This recipe was inspired by a peanut chocolate bar that I buy fairly often at a local bakery and the fudge oat bars that I drool over at Starbucks (but have never tasted).
 I hope that they satisfy all your chocolate and peanut butter fantasies.

-peanut butter chocolate fudge oat bars
+vegan, gluten-free peanut-butter chocolate fudge oat bars

 active time: 15 minutes ~ total time: 60 minutes (not including soaking the cashews)

-These decadent peanut butter chocolate fudge oat bars are everything you have ever wanted in a bar.
+These decadent peanut-butter chocolate fudge oat bars are everything you have ever wanted in a bar.
 I promise.

 - 2 cups gluten free rolled oats